-While modern advanced statistical hockey analysis stands on a mountain of complexity, Rob Vollman's work is best known for being expressed in clear, focused and applicable terms, and often presented in a humourous and entertaining way.
-Whether you're arguing about the worst trades in history or which team improved most in the off-season, Vollman's objective approach will add clear, cold facts to the discussion in a style that is undeniably engaging --- and convincing!
+While modern advanced statistical hockey analysis stands on a mountain of complexity, Rob's work is best known for being expressed in clear, focused and applicable terms, and often presented in a humourous and entertaining way.
+Whether you're arguing about the worst trades in history or which team improved most in the off-season, Rob's objective approach will add clear, cold facts to the discussion in a style that is undeniably engaging --- and convincing!

 “I wouldn't say I was a skeptic, but I was a guy [...]
 I'm still old-school; scouting and so on, but [Rob Vollman] convinced me over coffee, about an hour, hour and a half that we met, about why this has value, and why teams are going towards this, and I believe in it now.” - Kelly Hrudey, CBC Hockey Night in Canada

-Vollman's most popular innovations include Player Usage Charts to see how players are being used, Quality Starts for goaltenders, Goals Versus Salary (GVS) to measure a player's cap value, his history-based projection systems (code named Snepsts67), his new Passes statistics, and advances in the field of NHL Translations and League Equivalencies to understand how well players coming from other leagues will perform.
+Rob's most popular innovations have helped win Stanley Cups and Gold medals, including Player Usage Charts to see how effectively players are being used, Quality Starts and Home Plate Save Percentage for goaltenders, Goals Versus Salary (GVS) to measure a player's cap value, his history-based projection systems, the Setup Passes statistics, and advances in the field of NHL Translations and League Equivalencies (NHLe) to understand how well players coming from other leagues will perform.

-To appear as a guest on radio shows and podcasts, to assist NHL teams and mainstream media publications in understanding the complexities of statistical hockey analysis, and to answer fan questions, Rob Vollman can be reached by emailing vollman at hockeyabstract.com
+To request him as a speaker or a guest on your show, or his assistance to your organization and/or publications in understanding the complexities of statistical hockey analysis, and to happily answer all questions from hockey fans everywhere, Rob Vollman can be reached by emailing vollman at hockeyabstract.com